clearlinux/swupd-client/docs/swupd.1.rst

         Verify against manifest version M.

-    - `-f, --fix`
+    - `-f, --fix (deprecated)`

         Correct any issues found.
-This will overwrite incorrect file content, add missing files and do additional corrections, permissions etc.
+This will overwrite incorrect file content, add missing files and do additional corrections, permissions etc.  This option has been deprecated, please consider using "swupd repair" instead.

     - `-Y, --picky`

-        List (without --fix) or remove (with --fix) files which should not exist.
+        List files which should not exist.
 Only files listed in the manifests should exist.

     - `-X, --picky-tree=[PATH]`